Harish-2502/CCC-Team-72/couchdb/README.md

 ```shell script
 curl -XGET "http://${user}:${pass}@${masternode}:5984/twitter/_index" | jq '.' -M
 ```
-(Partial indexes selector may be used to exclude some documents from indexing, in order to speed up indexing) Indexes can be deleted as usual
+(Partial indexes selector may be used to exclude some documents from indexing, in order to speed up indexing.)

+Indexes can be deleted as well:
 ```shell script
 curl -XDELETE "http://${user}:${pass}@${masternode}:5984/twitter/_index/indexes/json/lang-screen-index"
 ```